JasonRuckman/sidney/README.md

 ### When would I use it?

-Sidney is very new, and hasn't had nearly the amount of work put into it that something like [Kryo](https://github.com/EsotericSoftware/kryo) has and doesn't support nearly the wide variety of data types, however for certain data shapes, Sidney will make your data friendlier to a compressor and can reduce data size and improve speed.
+Sidney is very new, and hasn't had nearly the amount of work put into it that something like the very excellent [Kryo](https://github.com/EsotericSoftware/kryo) library has and doesn't support nearly the wide variety of data types, however for certain data shapes, Sidney can make your data friendlier to a compressor and can reduce data size and improve speed.

-Please consider this alpha quality code and don't use it in your production systems without some serious testing.
+Please consider this pre-alpha quality code and don't use it in your production systems without some serious testing.
 Other serializers are far more battle-tested.

 My original use case was for serializing [Spark](https://github.com/apache/spark) RDDs, however Spark doesn't pass type tags to their serializer implementations so it's not possible to use Sidney in this capacity just yet.